genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 ##### Insert NOTIFY_ROUTE

-Create a file NOTIFY_ROUTE.csv as shown below and insert it in the table NOTIFY_ROUTE using the command `SendIt`.
+Create a file NOTIFY_ROUTE.csv as shown below, then insert it in the table NOTIFY_ROUTE using the command `SendIt`.

 ```csv
 ENTITY_ID,ENTITY_ID_TYPE,TOPIC_MATCH,GATEWAY_ID